OrangeTux/orangetux.nl/content/post/debrick-core9g25-intro.md

 ### Update OK ### Please RESET the board ###
 ```

+As you can see U-Boot updates the NAND using 5 files.

+* `at91sam9x5ek-nandflashboot-uboot-3.5.3.bin` - the bootloader
+[AT91Bootstrap][at91bootstrap]
+* `u-boot.bin` - the bootloader U-Boot
+* `at91sam9g25ek.dtb` - the device tree blob
+* `uImage` - the Linux kernel
+* `rootfs.img` - the root filesystem

 First U-Boot loads the file `at91sam9x5ek-nandflashboot-uboot-3.5.3.bin`, than
-it ereases a block of `0x40000` bytes, starting at `0x0`.
-It then writes the
+it ereases a block of `0x40000` bytes on the NAND, starting at `0x0`.
+It then
-file to Nand, aligning the program at address `0x0`.
-The file
+writes the file to Nand, aligning the program at address `0x0`.
-`at91sam9x5ek-nandflashboot-uboot-3.5.3.bin` contains the bootloader
-[AT91Bootstrap][at91bootstrap].

-The other files are flashed the same way, only their addresses are different.

 ## Risks
-Because U-Boot performs the update, replacing the kernel or the root filesystem
+Because U-Boot performs the update, updating U-Boot is risky.
+What happens if
-like this can be done without risks.
-When it goes wrong you just try it another
-time.

-But what if you want to update U-Boot itself?
-That is a risky operation.
-When
-it goes wrong the device is unable to boot and it is bricked.
-Over the years
-I've bricked a few dozen CORE 9G25's.
-Only recently I discovered how to unbrick
+the binaries for AT91Boostrap or U-Boot aren't compiled correctly?
+Or what if
+the power is lost during the update?
+Or what if you've replaced the original
+U-Boot with a version that doesn't contain the update script (yes, I've done
+that)?
+Well, you're devices bricked.

+Only recently together my college Marten van Houten and I managed to reflash
+the NAND using tools provided but the vendor of the CPU.

-a the CORE 9G25.
-In order to understand fully how I managed to do that I'll
+In order to understand fully how we managed to do that I'll explain the boot
-explain the boot process of AT91SAM9G25 CPU.
+process of AT91SAM9G25 CPU.

 ## Boot process
-The following snippet is taken from chapter 10 Boot strategies of [SAM9G25's
+The following snippet is taken from chapter 10 'Boot strategies' of [AT91SAM9G25's
-datasheet][datasheet] and explains the boot process:
+datasheet][datasheet] and it explains the boot process:

 > The system always boots at address `0x0`.
 To ensure maximum boot
 > possibilities, the memory layout can be changed with the BMS pin.
 This allows